 To apply for an NI number, contact the National Insurance Office on 0345 600 0643.
 They will either post you an application form to fill in, or ask you to attend a brief interview to prove your eligibility to work in the UK.
 The length of time it takes to get an NI number can vary, so we recommend telephoning the National Insurance Office as soon as you start looking for work.
 Visit Gov.uk for more detailed information about National Insurance.

 You may have restrictions on the number of hours you can work and the type of work that you can do while you study.
 It’s your responsibility to check any restrictions before applying for jobs.
-The Careers and Employability Service is not authorised to give any advice on work permits and visas.
+The Careers Service is not authorised to give any advice on work permits and visas.
 Please contact the Student Immigration Manager who can provide advice and information.

 While studying at university you may wish to gain a part-time job.
 This can provide you with: